ysndr/MSc-Thesis/chapter/methodology.md

 #### Resolving by position

-As part of the post-processing step discussed in [@sec:post-processing], the `LinearizationItem`s in the completed linearization are reorderd by their occurence of the corresponding AST node in the source file.
+As part of the post-processing step discussed in [@sec:post-processing], the `LinearizationItem`s in the completed linearization are reordered by their occurrence of the corresponding AST node in the source file.
 To find items in this list three preconditions have to hold:

 1. Each element has a corresponding span in the source